wp-plugins/users-ultra/readme.txt

 <strong>CSV Users Import</strong><br>
 This great feature allows you to import users into the Users Ultra System easily through a CSV file.
 You may also to notify users once the importing process has been finished.
 Besides, you can set a default status for the imported users.

+<strong>Auto Sync with WooCommerce</strong><br>
+Syncing with WooCommerce will automatically add WooCommerce customer profile fields to your Users Ultra Plugin.
+A quick way to have a WooCommerce account page integrated with Users Ultra.
+This great feature allows user to manage their Shipping Information through Users Ultra instead of using the default WooCommerce profile page.
+Users Ultra lets you sync your current WooCommerce users in just one click.

 <strong>Private Messages System For WordPress</strong><br>
 Users Ultra comes with a powerful private messaging system that allows users to send messages to other members of the user's community.